gruvw/epfl-nds-game/project/tic-tac-tile/README.md

 1. Select the settings that you want by using the bottom touch screen.
 2. Press on the `start` button to launch a game.
-    * In Wi-Fi two player mode, both players need to press the `start` button to connect the two Nintendos.
+    * In Wi-Fi two player mode, <!-- TODO wifi explain in wifi section, do not press start at same time, press start while search to reinitiate connection process, if Wi-Fi connection is totally lost no way to know so reboot NDS, if momentary lost it's ok they will sync packets -->
 3. Select the square where you want to place your piece using the `Left`, `Right`, `Up`, `Down` arrow buttons.
 4. Press on `A` to confirm your choice.
    Be carefull about the progress bar, you need to play before you run out of time to win!